SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.4.2 Redistributive impact of fiscal policy

-This target is interpreted to cover research about
+This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities.
+The aim is also to find research on how to get these practices to be the default.

 ```py
 TS=